brianmcn/Zelda1RandoTools/doc/install.md

 - Note what security protection level you are using.
 - Select "No protection".
 - Confirm the following pop-up with "Turn off".
-- Download the file in question.
+- Download the ZTracker zip file.
-- Repeat steps 1.- 4. to return to the security settings.
+- Repeat the first 4 steps to return to the security settings.
-- Change back to your original security protection level to re-enable safe browsing.
+- Change back to your original security protection level you noted, to re-enable safe browsing.